- Update: Administrator Certification Training Requirements

 The ACS supports administrators in meeting initial and continuing education certification training requirements through the Core of Knowledge curriculum and the posting of a list of third-party administrator training vendors.

-The ACS has a NEW resource for administrators; a comprehensive list of approved administrator training courses.
-Administrators can now review course lists by program to determine what courses best meet their training needs.
-Administrators can then contact the vendor for more information.
-Until further notice, course lists will be updated on a weekly basis.
+The ACS has a resource for administrators; a comprehensive list of approved training vendors.
+Administrators can contact the vendor for more information.
+Core of Knowledge charts: ARF, GH, RCFE, STRTP

 Note: Mail services that provide delivery confirmation for administrator applications is recommended.